pocl/pocl/doc/sphinx/source/install.rst

 - ``-DENABLE_POCL_FLOAT_CONVERSION=ON/OFF``
   When enabled, OpenCL printf() call's f/e/g formatters are handled by pocl.
   When disabled (default), these are handled by system C library.
-Can only be enabled when Clang's compiler-rt library is present.

 - ``-DINTEL_SDE_AVX512=<PATH>``
   Path to Intel® Software Development Emulator.
 When this option is given,